Netatalk/netatalk/INSTALL.md

 ### Optional Spotlight Backends

-In order to enable more advanced Spotlight search functionality such as content searching or metadata, install the dependencies for one of the following search backends.
+In order to enable more advanced Spotlight (Finder search) functionality such as content searching or metadata, install the dependencies for one of the following search backends.

 #### LocalSearch